 Whether you're visiting Louisville or if you live there, Kentucky's largest city offers plenty of interactive and fun activities to keep your toddlers entertained.
 You and your family can learn about the state's rich horse-racing history, get outside into nature, cool off at a splash pad, and ride a carousel.
 And in the evening, take a stroll along the river and see the light show on the pedestrian bridge.

 The Louisville Zoo is a great place to take your toddler for a day of fun when the weather is nice.
 In addition to the wildlife, there are plenty of other fun things to do with your toddler at the zoo that have nothing to do with animals: a splash water park, several playgrounds, and a carousel.
 Best of all, kids under 3 are admitted for free.
-Children ages 3-11 are $11.75 and adults are $16.25.
-Discounts are offered during the winter months.
+Weekday tickets for children ages 3-11 are $11.75 and adults are $16.75.
+Weekend tickets for children are $12.75 for children and $17.75 for adults.

 Henry's Ark Petting Zoo is an exotic animal petting zoo in Prospect, Kentucky, about 20 minutes outside of Louisville.
 The petting zoo features animals such as water buffalos, capybaras, emu, llamas, zebras, yaks, camels, ostriches, and an albino peacock, among others.
 Admission is free.